Todd Woodbridge: Post-playing career

 Later in 2018, it was announced Woodbridge had been signed by the Nine Network for Wide World of Sports, namely to feature as part of their Australian Open, after winning the lucrative broadcast rights for six years, shaking-up Australia's sports broadcasting landscape for the first time in more than four decades, as well as The Ashes.
 He is currently a fill-in sport presenter on Nine News Melbourne.
 Woodbridge has reported on the network's PGA Tour telecasts.

 Woodbridge has been a presenter on Victorian travel show Postcards since 2022 and has also featured on various other network and local GTV-9 programming, such as Today and a Millionaire Hot Seat special focusing on Wimbledon.

 Woodbridge had planned to compete in the 2021 Margaret Court Cup in Albury, but was prevented from doing so by domestic border closures.

 On 10 August 2023, reports emerged that Woodbridge had been appointed as the host of an Australian version of Tipping Point Australia for the network, after Millionaire Hot Seat was axed on 4 August 2023.
 It is the first internationally licensed version of the popular UK program of the same name.
 It was confirmed by Nine in September.
 The first 'sneak peek' episode debuted on Christmas Eve 2023.
 The show officially premiered on 29 January 2024.

 In August 2025, Woodbridge won the Bert Newton Award Silver Logie for Most Popular Presenter at the 65th Annual TV Week Logie Awards for his work between 2024 and 2025 hosting Tipping Point Australia, the Paris Olympics & Paralympics and commentating the Australian Open.

 Personal life

-He was born in Sydney and raised in Woolooware by his parents, Kevin and Barbara.
-He has two older brothers, Gregory and Warren.
+Woodbridge was born in Sydney and raised in Woolooware ,the youngest of three boys shared by his parents, Kevin and Barbara.
+He had two older brothers, Gregory and Warren, whowere 11 and 13 at the time of Todd's birth.
+Both of his brothers died at the age of 58.
 He attended Woolooware High School, then turned professional in 1988.

 Todd Woodbridge and Natasha Provis were married on 8 April 1995 in Melbourne; they have two children, Zara and Beau.

 He suffered a non-fatal heart attack in October 2022.